 A database is used to store, search and report on structured data from a single source.
 They are the simplest to create and SQL can be used to query and report on the data.
-There are both open source and proprietary databases, making it widely accessible to install and start using on premium or on the cloud.
+There are both open source and proprietary databases, making it widely accessible to install and start using on premise or on the cloud.

 A relational database require schemas and are not a fit for unstructured or semi-structured data.
 Because of this rigid schema, they are not suited to be the centralized place to store data from multiple sources where the raw data varies in format and structure.
 However, they are popular for data analysis and monolithic applications